Skip to main content

 Security privilege users

-This option enables you to specify Windows users that have security modification permissions to the Cloud Volumes Service volume.
+This option enables you to specify Windows users that have security modification permissions to the Google Cloud NetApp Volumes volume.
 Security privileges (SeSecurityPrivilege) are necessary for some applications (such as SQL Server) to properly set permissions during installation.
 This privilege is needed to manage the security log.
 Although this privilege is not as powerful as SeBackupPrivilege, NetApp recommends auditing user access of users with this privilege level if needed.

 For more information, see Special privileges assigned to new logon.